 Jesus Fraire graduated with a major in Public Health from UC Merced.
 He obtained his Associate of Arts from East Los Angeles College.
 Through research, he discovered a passion for health policy, law, and social justice.
 He plans to pursue a Masters in Public Policy and work in LA County to help others understand the legal system.

 2017-2018 Undergraduate Alumni

-Jovo Velasco is a third-year undergraduate student at the University of California, Merced majoring in Public Health and minoring in Psychology.
+Jovo Velasco graduated from UC Merced with a major in Public Health and minor in Psychology.
 Since high school, he has been interested in Public Health; working with the San Joaquin Public Health Department and University of the Pacific to address health disparities among Latinos with diabetes.
-He is currently a Peer Health Educator for Planned Parenthood, educating the Merced community about sexual and reproductive health.
-Jovo plans to pursue a Master of Public Health in Health Policy and Management and aspires to be a Public Health Director in the future.
+Jovo is currently enrolled in the University of Southern California’s Master of Health Administration (MHA) program and aspires to be a Public Health Director.